Thursday, May 14, 2015

 After some adventuring, she has acquired Gauntlets of Ogre Power and a Mace of Disruption:

-Later, she has plate mail and a magic helmet that cures her sunlight sensitivity and also protects her from radiant damage:
+Later, she has plate armor and a magic helmet that cures her sunlight sensitivity and also protects her from radiant damage:

-After many great adventures, she has a Holy Avenger, a Spellguard Shield, enchanted platinum plate mail, and a magic cloak:
+After many great adventures, she has a Holy Avenger, a Spellguard Shield, enchanted platinum plate armor, and a magic cloak:

 With minifigs, all of the characters in your campaign can advance like this.
 There are a few things you can to do to help this work well.